memgraph/docs/mage/query-modules/python/export-util.md

 ```cypher
 CALL export_util.graphml(path);
 ```
-where `path` is the path to a local JSON file that will be created inside the `export_folder` (e.g., `/users/my_user/export_folder/export.graphml`).
+where `path` is the path to a local graphML file that will be created inside the `export_folder` (e.g., `/users/my_user/export_folder/export.graphml`).
 </TabItem>